What is short-term income protection insurance?

 What does short-term income protection cover?

-Short-term income protection will cover you for illness and injury.
-This includes:
+Short-term income protection covers you for illness and injury that prevents you from working.

 How much short-term income protection do you need?